Dawil/news-snr-talk/slides.md

 * My news source wants as much of my attention as it can get (for ad revenue)
 * I'm either paying too much attention on slow news days, or too little attention on fast news days.

+Also I waste too much time on reddit.
+The less time spent there the better.

 The Solution
 ------------